-- turn the leds on and off to signal events, entry into particular pieces of code, etc. - · use the 16-character flourescent display to show more complex state information - · drive useful data onto the USER pins and use the adapters to hook them up to the logic analyzer.
+- turn the leds on and off to signal events, entry into particular pieces of code, etc. - use the 16-character fluorescent display to show more complex state information - drive useful data onto the ANALYZER pins and use the adapters to hook them up to the logic analyzer.
 Include your master clock signal and the configure the logic analyzer to sample the data on the non-active edge of the clock (to avoid setup and hold problems introduced by I/O pad delays).
-The logic analyzer can capture thousands of cycles of data and display the results in useful ways.
+The logic analyzer can capture thousands of cycles of data and display the results in useful ways (including interpreting multi-bit data as samples of an analog waveform).